Enzyme Coffee for Weight Loss – Overview

 You can easily achieve this by taking caffeine before sports activity in a dose of 200-300 mg.

 On non-training days, use natural sources of caffeine from coffee or tea, which will also give you a good dose of antioxidants.

 Avoid using caffeine in the evening (up to 6 hours before planned sleep), which can make it difficult to fall asleep or reduce the quality of sleep.

 According to the EFSA recommendation, the total daily intake of caffeine should not exceed 5-7 mg of caffeine per kilogram of weight in the long term.
-A person weighing 70 kg should therefore not exceed a dose of 400 mg in the long term.
+Therefore, a person weighing 70 kg should not exceed a dose of 400 mg in the long term.